-The IRACE detector controller software is described [RD44] and its requirements for the VISTA IR Camera are described in [RD11].
-The IR Camera to IRACE software interface is described in detail in [RD63].
+The IRACE detector controller software is described [RD45] and its requirements for the VISTA IR Camera are described in [RD11].
+The IR Camera to IRACE software interface is described in detail in [RD64].
 An overview is given here.
 The following features are needed on this interface:

-- Specify exposure time. - Specify readout mode and readout speed. - Specify region of interest (window) to be read (from one or more science detectors same window on each detector). - Disable any science detector (if known to be broken). - Specify path and file name for data, plus file naming mode. - Set a FITS header item. - Get FITS header items at exposure start (EXPSTART) and exposure end (EXPEND). - Get the DCS status.
+- Specify exposure time.

+- Specify readout mode and readout speed.

+- Specify region of interest (window) to be read (from one or more science detectors same window on each detector).

+- Specify path and file name for data, plus file naming mode.

+- Set a FITS header item.

+- Get FITS header items at exposure start (EXPSTART) and exposure end (EXPEND).

+- Get the DCS status.